SHAHMIRALI/TutorMe/deliverables/iteration-01.plan.md

 **Goals:**

+- Propose an idea for the project.
 - Finish researching the problems and refining the idea for the project
-- Make designs if necessary to present the project idea.
+- Make visual designs if necessary to present the project idea.
 - Research and decide the language that will be used for the implementation (e.g, java, html or C)

-**List of tasks:**

-- Propose an idea for the project.
-- Produce a visual design to the present the idea.

 #### Artifacts